luigigubello/security-insights-spec/specification.md

 ### Fields

-This section is an array of objects.
+This section is an array.

 - `integration` (Required)
   - **Description:** Additional context about the security test.
 This information can help to understand how the test works and how it is integrated into the CI/CD of the project.